 The Ohio 4-H program review is the first of a series of OSU Extension reviews.

-The project timing coincides with a national search for a new statewide leader.
+The project timing coincided with a national search for a new statewide leader.

 The purpose of a program review is to guide program development on a continual basis.
 A program review is a process that evaluates the status, effectiveness, and progress of programs and helps identify future direction and priorities.
-Program reviews are a standard practice in youth development programs (Roth & Brooks-Gunn, 2016) and higher education (Halonen & Dunn, 2017).
+Program reviews are a standard practice in youth development programs (Roth & Brooks-Gunn, 2016) and higher education (Barak, 1082; Barak & Berdahl, 1978; Berrett, D., 2011).
 The OSU Extension 4-H program review is a voluntary practice for self-study and external review.

 - Report prepared by Dr. Scott Scheer and students Trent Baldwin and Amy Michaels.